tomwatkins1994/advent-of-code-2025/README.md

     * Got the acceptance test passing but the answer is not coming out, some kind of endless recursion I would presume
     * After a while trying to debug the issue, not getting very far.
 Hard to know where I have gone wrong because I cannot manually calculate it and debugging a recursive function is quite difficult
+    * I know there is an actual algo for this, but I couldn't remember it, the recursive way is definitely a dumpster fire of a method which doesn't at all scale